technovangelist/katacoda-scenarios/k8s6-applications/step2.md

    `kubectl apply -f k8s-yaml-files/postgres-deploy.yaml`{{execute}}
 3. Navigate to the <a href="https://app.datadoghq.com/dashboard/lists" target="_datadog">Dashboards List</a> and click on **Postgres - Overview**.
    *Within a few minutes you should see Postgres metrics start to show up.*
 4. Review the annotations that you uncommented.
+Compare them to the <a href="https://github.com/DataDog/integrations-core/blob/master/postgres/datadog_checks/postgres/data/conf.yaml.example" target="_datadog">postgres integration example configuration file</a>.
    *Notice that there is also a %%port%%.
 You can find all the supported template variables in <a href="https://docs.datadoghq.com/agent/autodiscovery/?tab=docker#supported-template-variables" target="_datadog">the documentation</a>*
 5. Try adding **nginx** to this cluster and use annotations to start monitoring the server.
 You can find a deployment yaml for **nginx** on the <a href="https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/#scaling-the-application-by-increasing-the-replica-count" target="_datadog">kubernetes.io website</a>.
 The **nginx** integration configuration file can be found <a href="https://github.com/DataDog/integrations-core/tree/master/nginx/datadog_checks/nginx/data" target="_datadog">here in our Github repo</a>.